-- 1. Students must successfully pass all module requirements of year 1 to progress to year 2.
+- Students must successfully pass all module requirements of year 1 to progress to year 2.
 This includes completing all required observation and teaching practice hours for the Educational Placement I module.
 In the event that a student does not complete all their required Educational Placement I hours, they will not be permitted to progress to Year 2 of the programme, and will complete Educational Placement I and all associated hours in the next academic year - 2.
-The Court of Examiners will meet at the end of year 1 to moderate marks obtained by students in that year. - 3.
-There is no compensation between modules.
+The Court of Examiners will meet at the end of year 1 to moderate marks obtained by students in that year. - There is no compensation between modules.
 This means that each module and module component must be passed independently (i.e. receive a mark of 40% or higher).
 The pass mark for the degree, for each year, for each module component is 40%. - 4.
-If a student fails a module or module component, i.e. with a mark of 39% or lower in the annual examinations, a supplemental (i.e. repeat) of the assignment must be taken at the next available supplemental exam session. - 5.
-Students are required/permitted to only take supplemental exam(s)/assignment(s) in assessment component(s) that are failed or not submitted, unless specified otherwise - 6.
-If a student fails and assessment component of a module (i.e. earns 29% or below, unless specified otherwise) in the supplemental exams, irrespective of whether the module overall has been passed, all assessment components of the module must be re-taken at the next available sitting, unless specified otherwise. - 7.
-Any assessment component in which a student supplements because of a fail (except for educational placement), will be capped at 40%, even where a higher mark was warranted. - 8.
-Any assessment component in which a student supplements because of an unexcused no-show or an unexcused non-submission, except for educational
+If a student fails a module or module component, i.e. with a mark of 39% or lower in the annual examinations, a re-assessment (i.e. repeat) of the assignment must be taken at the next available re-assessment exam session. - Students are required/permitted to only take re-assessment exam(s)/assignment(s) in assessment component(s) that are failed or not submitted, unless specified otherwise - 6.
+If a student fails and assessment component of a module (i.e. earns 29% or below, unless specified otherwise) in the re-assessment exams, irrespective of whether the module overall has been passed, all assessment components of the module must be re-taken at the next available sitting, unless specified otherwise. - Assessment component(s) in which a student supplements due to a failing mark, (except for educational placement) will be considered a second attempt.
+20% of the marks awarded will be deducted from the marks earned for the piece of work.